galikbence/genome_annotation/README.md

         cat hints.cnda.gff hints.rnaseq.intron.gff hints.rnaseq.ep.gff > hints.gff

 We can prepare various gene models and hints file for our genome.
-We will use these files in Section 5.
+Later, we will use these files in Section 5.

   ## 3. Repeat modelling & masking

   Repeat modelling and masking repeats is a crucial step in the workflow.
-We can increase the gene prediction tool speed and efficiency by masking out regions that contains non protein coding elements.
+We can increase the gene prediction tool speed and efficiency by masking out regions that contains non-protein coding elements.
 One of the most popular tools is [__RepeatModeler__](https://github.com/Dfam-consortium/RepeatModeler) (including RepeatMasker).

   The main steps are: